queryluke/masseffect-5e-data/data/traits/wings.md

     note: if you end your movement in the air, you fall to the ground at the end of your turn
   - type: resistance
     damageType: false
-    text: whenever you suffer falling damage you only suffer half the amount
+    note: whenever you suffer falling damage you only suffer half the amount
 ---